naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 %Magma Man and Hornet Man looks at the crow's nest where Plug Man, is surrounded by 4 additional Police Guard Bots.

-Police Bot 8: If ya want your friend to get out of this alive, you should surrender!
+Police Bot 8: If ya want your friend to live, you should surrender!

-Police Bot 9: No one can stop the Robotropolis Po-
+Police Bot 9: No one messes with the Robotropolis Po-

 Plug Angry: **[electricutes all the surrounding Police Guard Bots around him]**